-It’s a picturesque Spring day, the sun slipping behind cotton clouds and the sky alive with rich blues.
-It’s a patchwork of vibrant colours, and as I stare out the window like a wailing widow, rock band Thunder’s cover of classic ‘Gimme Shelter’ pumps through my headphones, chugging away like a steam locomotive.
-My bones come alive, rattling and rolling in time to a rhythm that consumes all.
-Soon I’m stomping the ground like RogerTaylor and screeching along in full force.
+It’s a picturesque Spring day; the sun slips behind cotton clouds and the sky is alive with rich blues and birdsong.
+It’s a patchwork of vibrant colours, and as I stare out the window like some patient widow, rock band Thunder’s cover of ‘Gimme Shelter’ (originally by the Rolling Stones) pumps through my headphones, chugging away like a steam locomotive.
+My bones come alive, rattling and rolling in time to its boundless rhythm.
+Soon I’m stomping the ground like Roger Taylor and screeching along in full force.

 And that’s when I asked myself the question: What exactly have we lost in music today?
 Yes, yes, I know how I sound.
 I have a taste for the 70s and 80s – classic rock as a whole, really – and yes, I admit modern stuff is rather lost on me.
 There are a few bands I listen to hear and there (The Killers, The Vaccines, etc.) – the charts aren’t entirely forsaken in my eyes.
 But, generally, I am that child with the outdated band shirts and long hair.